 When you mute the Uconnect[®] Phone, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
-To mute the Uconnect[®] Phone simply touch the "Mute" button on the touchscreen on the Phone main screen.
+To mute the Uconnect[®] Phone simply press the "Mute" button on the Phone main screen.